isc-projects/kea/doc/sphinx/kea-messages.rst

     starting deletion of %1 expired-reclaimed leases

 Logged at debug log level 50.
-A debug message issued when the server has found expired-reclaimed leases to be removed.
+This debug message is issued when the server has found expired-reclaimed leases to be removed.
 The number of leases to be removed is logged in the message.